ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 How does this script work?

-With automation, user has the flexibility to run a specific script with the required access to perform the LSF deployment.
+With automation, user has the flexibility to run specific scripts with the required access to perform the LSF deployment.
 This also ensures that if you have a certain permissions, then the script will omit those permissions and provide only the pending permissions that are required as part of cluster deployment.

 For example, for the **App configuration** service, the user requires Administrator and Manager permissions.
 If the user already has the Administrator permission then the script will omit this and provide only Manager permission.